Curriculum Vitae

 • Mitacs Accelerate Fellowship, December 2020 – May 2021

-• Nominated, Heritage Toronto’s Public History Award, 2019
+• Nominated for City Builders, Heritage Toronto’s Public History Award, 2019

 • Lieutenant Governor of Ontario’s Heritage Award for Excellence in Conservation, 2019